Data management, security and informatics

-GMS aims to establish a national database of genetic variants.
-The database will be available for healthcare providers and researchers provided that the necessary ethical approvals have been secured.
-The opportunity to combine this information with Sweden’s extensive existing national disease registers and biobanks will be an invaluable resource for research, potentially leading to new discoveries and breakthroughs in precision medicine.
+The informatics infrastructure, NGP, is set up to be available for both diagnostics within healthcare and for research.
+GMS aims to establish a national database covering genetic variants that are important for the development of different diseases.
+The database will be available for healthcare providers and research provided that the necessary ethical approvals are in place.
+The opportunity to combine this information with Sweden’s extensive national disease registers will be an invaluable resource for research, potentially leading to new discoveries and breakthroughs in precision medicine.

 The development of informatics within the genomic medicine area is very fast.
 We therefore adopt flexible information technology solutions to be able to integrate new technical solutions.
 For instance, different artificial intelligence-based tools for diagnostics are likely to be on the market within the next coming years.